 DAVID SANTANA.
 Codalario.com

-Born in Valencia, he graduated from the Higher Conservatory of Music in Valencia.
-He studied at the Mozarteum in Salzburg and at the Hochschule für Musik und Dasrstellende Kunst in Vienna, Austria, where he received clarinet and chamber music lessons with Professor Alfred Prinz, and Ernst Ottensamer, soloists of the Vienna Philharmonic Orchestra.
+Born in Valencia, he graduated from the Higher Conservatory of Music in Valencia, further studies at the Mozarteum in Salzburg, Austria, with Professor Alfred Prinz and later at the Hochschule für Musik und Dasrstellende Kunst in Vienna, Austria, where he received clarinet classes and chamber music with professors Alfred Prinz and Ernst Ottensamer.

-Founding member of the Zaragoza Conservatory Orchestra, he collaborates with the Valencia Municipal Orchestra, in 1990 solo Clarinet in the Philharmonic Orchestra of Las Palmas, Canary Islands and in 1999 until 2003 solo clarinet of the European Symphony Orchestra.
+Founding member of the Zaragoza Conservatory Orchestra, he has collaborated with the Valencia Municipal Orchestra.
+In 1990 he filled the position of Solo Clarinet in the Philharmonic Orchestra of Las Palmas, Canarias and in 1999 to 2003 solo clarinet of the European Symphony Orchestra.

-Jury member of the prestigious contest “The International Competition.
-Three Generations of Mozart “Hagen, Germany and clarinet professor at the Clarinet Chair of the University of applied Sciencies, Osnabrück, Germany, since 2000 is regularly invited to the most prestigious European festivals, performing in countries such as France, Italy, Germany, the Czech Republic, Norway, Switzerland and Finland.
-Among them the subscription concerts for the Mozart society of Salzburg in Turin, Emäsalo Music Festival and Porvoon Festival in Finland and Grieg in Bergen, Norway.
+Jury member of the prestigious “The International Competition.
+Three Generations of Mozart “Hagen, Germany and professor of clarinet in the Chair of Clarinet at the University of applied Sciences, Osnabrück, Germany, since 2000 he is regularly invited to the most prestigious European festivals, performing in countries such as France, Italy, Germany, the Czech Republic, Norway, Switzerland and Finland.
+Among them the subscription concerts for the Salzburg Mozart Society in Turin, the Emäsalo Music Festival and the Porvoon Festival in Finland and Grieg in Bergen, Norway.